Royals catcher Perez set for test on knee injured in WBC

 SURPRISE, Ariz.
-(AP) -- Kansas City catcher Salvador Perez is set to have another test on his left knee after getting injured in a collision with Royals backup catcher Drew Butera in the World Baseball Classic.
+(AP) -- Kansas City catcher Salvador Perez is set for another test on his left knee after getting injured in a collision with Royals backup catcher Drew Butera in the World Baseball Classic.

 Perez is returning to the Royals' spring training camp on Monday and will have an MRI.
 The four-time All-Star and 2015 World Series MVP was hurt Saturday in Mexico while playing for Venezuela and is out of the tournament.